 To address the issue, you can begin with cleaning your dog’s tear stains with milk of magnesia.
 It combines magnesia, hydrogen peroxide, and cornstarch paste.
 Or you can use plain hydrogen peroxide or a mixture of apple cider and white vinegar.
 Another option is to purchase a commercial tear stain remover.
 You can apply all of these in small quantities on the stained areas and rid of tear stains, liberating your dog from the pain of hardened fur.

 Runny eyes can also be a result of unreasonable temper issues.
-If that’s what triggers canine epiphora in your furry friend, then you can try treating your dog with some CBD oil for dogs.
-The latter has soothing properties, which brings a surge of energy and stability to your dog’s mood.
+If that’s what triggers canine epiphora in your furry friend, then you can try treating your dog with natural remedies like CBD oil for dogs.
+The latter has soothing properties, which bring a surge of energy and stability to your dog’s mood.
 If you do not wish to resort to medicinal solutions, then we suggest you take care of stress-causing factors in the environment, such as extreme temperature.
 Perhaps, you can regulate temperature by using ceiling fans or heaters.
 Or make the required changes in diet or schedules if that’s what triggers your furry friend.

 To truly eradicate canine epiphora, you will need to trace down the actual cause.
 Since that may be difficult for you, we advise you to work with your vet or a specialist.